tdwg/bdq/tg2/core/generation/Maintainance.md

 Notes on some preliminary guidance for maintainers if the BDQ-Core standard is ratified.

+## RFC 2119 keywords
+The key words “MUST”, “MUST NOT”, “REQUIRED”, “SHALL”, “SHALL NOT”, “SHOULD”, “SHOULD NOT”, “RECOMMENDED”, “MAY”, and “OPTIONAL” in this document are to be interpreted as described in RFC 2119.

 # Proposals for New Issues

 Templates for proposals of new issues are available